harvester/docs/docs/logging/logging.md

    - `iscsid`

 :::note
-While users are able to configure and modify where the aggregated logs are sent, as well as some basic filtering, they cannot change which logs are aggregated.
+Users are able to configure and modify where the aggregated logs are sent, as well as some basic filtering.
+It is not supported to change which logs are collected.
 :::

-## Configuring Log Resources
+### Configuring Log Resources

 Underneath Banzai Cloud's logging operator are [`fluentd`](https://www.fluentd.org/) and [`fluent-bit`](https://fluentbit.io/), which handle the log routing and collecting respectively.
 If desired, you can modify how many resources are dedicated to those components.

-### From UI
+#### From UI

  1. Navigate to the `Configuration` page under `Monitoring & Logging > Logging`.
  2. Under the `Fluentbit` tab, change the resource requests and limits.